rickdotnet/NattyLite/README.md

+# WORK PAUSED
+Work is paused on this library while I focus on [Apollo](https://github.com/rickdotnet/Apollo).
+Much of the functionality found here will be implemented in some fashion in Apollo.

+---

 # NattyLite

 Welcome to NattyLite.
-It's like your favorite lightweight beer, but for NATS.
+It's like your favorite lightweight beer but for NATS.

 ## What is NattyLite?

 NattyLite is a lightweight, no-nonsense, NATS-focused library.
 It's not trying to be the next agnostic service bus library.
-Nope, it's just here to make NATS even more enjoyable while still keeping it as lightweight and flexible as possible.
+Nope, it's here to make NATS even more enjoyable while keeping it as lightweight and flexible as possible.

 ## Why NattyLite?